cboittin/Twitch-Baduk/README.md

     * `twitch_bot_name` : the name of your bot in the twitch chat.
     * `twitch_bot_oauth` : a generated password to identify your bot, that you can get from <https://twitchapps.com/tmi>.

-#### Set up the window capture and/or add new applications to capture
+#### Set up the window capture and/or add new applications to capture -- Optional --
 * Open `settings.json`
 * The applications are listed under the `servers` property.
 A server is composed of the following properties.
     * `name` : an identifier for the program.